Carlos A. Nevarez

 Carlos is a graduate of Berkeley Law School at the University of California.
-While studying at Berkeley Law, he earned the “Prosser Prize” in Constitutional Law (second in class) and was Associate Editor for the Ecology Law Quarterly and Development Director for the La Raza Law Journal (LRLJ).
+While studying at Berkeley Law, he earned the “Prosser Prize” in Constitutional Law (second in class).
 After his first year of law school, Carlos externed for the Honorable John A. Mendez at the United States District Court for the Eastern District of California.
+Additionally, he was Associate Editor for the Ecology Law Quarterly and Development Director for the La Raza Law Journal (LRLJ).

 As an LRLJ and La Raza Law Students Association member, Carlos provided academic support and mentorship to first-generation, first-year law students as well as undergraduate and high school students.
 He continues such mentorship to this day, as he regularly speaks as a panelist to undergraduate and high school students about his law school and clerkship experiences, most recently at the Munger, Tolles & Olson Fellows Program workshop.
 At a CLE event organized by the James T. King Southern California Bankruptcy Inn of Court, he also presented on patient care ombudsman issues concerning debtors and creditors in liquidation and reorganization proceedings.
 Carlos obtained bachelor’s degrees in philosophy and political science, summa cum laude, and earned the distinction of a Top Ten Senior from the University of Texas at El Paso.
 He is conversationally fluent in Spanish.Download vCard